641n/641n.github.io/index.md

 ### Markdown Format

 Markdown is much simpler than HTML.
+It is a lightweight and easy-to-use syntax for styling your writing.
+Markdown files has a file extension of `.md`.
 To learn more about Markdown, check this [cheat sheet](https://www.markdownguide.org/cheat-sheet/ "Press Ctrl if you wish to open this link in another tab").

 ### Static Site Generators